 Democracy is embedded at PCA.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their own opinions and voices heard.

-Pupils also have the opportunity to air their opinions and ideas through our School Council, Anti-Bullying Team and pupil questionnaires.
+Pupils also have the opportunity to air their opinions and ideas through our School Council and pupil questionnaires.
 Elections for the School Council are based on pupil votes, reflecting our British electoral system and demonstrating democracy in action.

 The Rule of Law

 The importance of laws, whether they are those that govern the school or the country are consistently reinforced.
 Our school rules are deeply embedded in our work every day.
 As a school, we discuss and display the ‘The PCA Way’ which are clearly understood by all and seen to be necessary to ensure that every pupil is able to learn in a safe and ordered environment.
 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.